 LOS ANGELES – Despite reporting a net loss of $22.4 million in the first quarter, Virgin America is likely still on track for an initial public offering as soon as later this year.
 The timing is probably right for a variety of the factors.
 First, the airline, while not consistently profitable, is improving its financial results.
 Virgin America narrowed its loss by $24 million compared with 2013, while increasing operating revenue by about 4% to $313.4 million.
 This marked the sixth ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Virgin America Reports First-Quarter Loss, Still On Track For Likely IPO ".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Virgin America Reports First-Quarter Loss, Still On Track For Likely IPO ".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.